coderbyheart/coderbyheart.com/content/post/social-media-account-takeover-guidelines.md

 ---

 A female student from my team did an Instagram takeover last week and shared an insight into her working day as a student in my team.
-Of course there were dudes who had to send her inappropriate comments.
-While she had done Instagram takeovers previously on other accounts, they all were positive, but, no surprise, these accounts are focusing on inspiring girls and women about a career in tech, so the audience on those accounts is much different then on a tech companies social media account.
+Of course, there were dudes who had to send her inappropriate comments.
+While she had done Instagram takeovers previously on other accounts, they all were positive, but, no surprise, these accounts are focusing on inspiring girls and women about a career in tech, so the audience on those accounts is much different than on a tech companies social media account.
 It's my fault that I didn't foresee this and that she was exposed to inappropriate comments that made her feel uncomfortable.
 To not repeat the same mistake twice, I wrote down my